shree998/Campus-Expert/14-github-pages/README.md

 ## Module Completion ✅

 This module is complete when:
-- You have created and deployed a Hubot to an adapter, such as Slack.
-- You have written a Hubot plugin and added it to your Hubot.
+- You have followed the exercise to create a community site using GitHub Pages.
 - You have followed the steps to submit.
 - Your pull request is merged!
 - You have completed the [survey](https://goo.gl/forms/yWLpRp4xycPs6PKS2).